Openovate/reactus/README.md

-# React Virtual Engine
+# Reactus

 An un-opinionated, un-routed version of a **React** app build engine.
 There are many great React frameworks, most notably [Next.js](https://nextjs.org/) and [Razzle](https://github.com/jaredpalmer/razzle) each helping developers setup their React app faster than traditional tooling.
-React Virtual Engine is a **lite** version of a React framework, focused on generating bundles via **Webpack**.
+Reactus is a **lite** version of a React framework, focused on generating bundles via **Webpack**.

-Use **React Virtual Engine** if:
+Use **Reactus** if:

  - You want to define your own custom file structure
  - You want to modularize your React project